DaQuirm/the-cat-and-the-lamp/all-sums-and-foldm.md

 What?

-All of them, with a<sub>i</sub> taking value 0 or 1 and giving us a neat way to encode any number subset.
+It's all of them, with a<sub>i</sub> taking value 0 or 1 and giving us a neat way to encode any number subset.
 The "all-encompassing" sum thus becomes, in terms of a-coefficients:

 1 1 1 ...
 1